Simple Graphics [1/15]

 Arguments are sometimes called parameters.
 The last parameter, color, can be omitted.

-This program contains two calls of function disc, and one call of function line.
-A function call causes an execution of the function.
+This program contains two calls of procedure disc, and one call of procedure line.
+A procedure call causes an execution of the procedure.

 Exercises

-1. Modify the second call of function disc so that the disc is drawn at coordinates (555, 444).
+1. Modify the second call of procedure disc so that the disc is drawn at coordinates (555, 444).

-2. After that, modify the call of function line so that the line connects both discs.
+2. Modify the call of procedure line so that the line connects both discs.

 This program draws three discs and one line.